dieterich-lab/ecg_data_synthesis/README.md

 Based on the model here - https://github.com/AI4HealthUOL/SSSD-ECG

-This repository provides a script to generate synthetic 12-lead ECGs using the SSSD_ECG model.
+This repository provides a script to generate synthetic 12-lead ECGs for 2 labels i.e. healthy and Atrial Fibrillation, using the SSSD_ECG model.
 The script leverages a pre-trained model checkpoint and configuration files for customization.

 ## Requirements
 - Python 3.10+